Counselling provision for clergy, their spouses / partners and dependent children, and licensed lay-workers.

 Jane has been an active member of the Church since childhood, and has known the Church from a variety of perspectives; including as a novice Sister in the SLG Community at Fairacres, Oxford; and as a Verger in St Paul’s Cathedral, London.
 She is married to John, a priest who took early retirement in 2009, and so has first-hand experience of clergy family-life.

 Jane works from her home in Sprowston, Norwich, and can be contacted by phone or e-mail.
 Offering privacy and safety is a priority.
 All communications are confidential and no other person has access to her answerphone or email.
 Counselling sessions last an hour, usually at weekly or fortnightly intervals at first, in order to build up a relationship and maintain continuity.
 However, length and frequency of meeting are negotiable.
 Sometimes 2 or 3 sessions may be sufficient, but 6 to 12 sessions are more common and counselling can also continue for much longer.
 The initial meeting is an opportunity to explore the issues and to agree together whether counselling would be a helpful way forward.

-During COVID-19 all counselling is being done via Zoom, Skype or on the phone.
+All counselling is currently via Zoom, Skype or on the phone.
 When face-to-face work becomes possible these virtual options will still remain, as some may prefer to avoid travelling to see Jane.

 Please contact Jane if you feel that she could be of help.